rkweehinzmann/user-documentation/docs/backendconfig/authorization/authorization.md

 # Authorization
 ### Permission settings or who can do what?

-SciCat backend v4.x rely on [CASL](https://casl.js.or) to manage permissions.
+SciCat backend v4.x relies on [CASL](https://casl.js.or) to manage permissions.
 The default vanilla installation of the backend is configured with the permissions described and linked below.
 To avoid confusion and clarify the terminology used below, the term _User_ indicates a normal authenticated user with no elevated permissions, while _Admin_ indicates any user who belongs to a group that it is listed in the environmental variable ADMIN_GROUPS.
 By default ADMIN_GROUPS is set to groups: admin, ingestor, archivemanager.